-Soup is something of a passion at Avoca and this tasty recipe is ideal for autumn and winter - great for when the kids come in from school - as it is both filling and bursting with goodness; and absolutely delicious served with some of our famous cheese soda bread
+Soup is something of a passion at Avoca and this is one tasty recipe.
+Great for when the kids come in from school or a family lunch - as it is both filling and bursting with goodness; and absolutely delicious served with some of their famous cheese soda bread

 1 large onion chopped

 ½ butternut or similar squash, peeled and chopped

 2.5oz orange lentils, rinsed under running cold water

 ½ red chili, de-seeded and chopped

 1-inch piece fresh root ginger, peeled and chopped

 2 tablespoons cream

 On a low heat, cook the onions in the butter in a large heavy bottom saucepan until they have started to soften and turn opaque in color, about 8–10 minutes.

 Add the vegetables, along with the chili and ginger, and cover with the stock, (you may need a little extra stock depending on the size and shape of your saucepan), ideally all your vegetables should be totally immersed with about 2inches extra stock.